 For the sake of providing recurrent training for professional staff working for PHCs and MHCs, MHLW maintains National Institute of Public Health (NIPH).
 NIPH expanded its size and scope after merging with National Institute of Hospital Management in April 2002 and consolidated in a new campus in Wako city in the suburb of Tokyo [new symbol and photo of the new building is shown].
-The new NIPH provides a variety of professional training and research activities in the field of not only public health but also hospital management and social welfare subspecialties: Health & welfare administration, Community health and welfare, Environmental health, Biostatistics, Hospital administration and International health.
+The new NIPH provides a variety of professional training and research activities in the field of not only public health but also hospital management and social welfare.